-Blessed Frédéric Janssoone, O.F.M.
-(1838 – 1916) was a member of the Friars Minor in France, hailing from the northern-easternmost tip of that country, who spent the last three decades of his priestly ministry – preaching, converting, raising funds, writing, which are all related – here in Canada, at the shrine of Notre-Dame-du-Cap, outside Trois-Rivières.
-He was a gifted preacher, and given the task in 1888 to revivify the shrine.
+Canada still beckoned, and Father Janssoone returned in 1888, spending the last three decades of his life here, preaching, converting, raising funds, writing.
+His home base was the shrine of Notre-Dame-du-Cap, outside Trois-Rivières.
+He was asked to use his many gifts to revivify the shrine.
 It was also he who brought the Friars Minor, the reformed Franciscans, back to this country, after the early Recollets had been forbidden to take new novices.